alexeysp11/delivery-service-csharp/docs/processes/courier/store2wh.md

     - **type of the corresponding client application** (by default, the one that corresponds to the backend service from which this process was launched is used);
     - **name and quantity of products that need to be purchased** (if the process is launched from [preprocessorder](../customer/preprocessorder.ru.md), then this parameter is required).
 - The area of responsibility in which this process starts remains the same as that of the external backend service that called it.
 - To simplify the design and development process at the initial stages, we proceed from the idea that the store with the optimal price-quality ratio has already been selected (for example, due to contracts concluded as part of the management of relations with contractors, or a predetermined address of the nearest store).
-This means that the backend service does not need to calculate which store is more profitable to buy products from; accordingly, information about the store will be obtained from the database.
+This means that **the backend service does not need to calculate which store is more profitable to buy products from**; accordingly, **information about the store will be obtained from the database**.
-- Building the most optimal delivery route and displaying the courier's location on a map is an important component of a real delivery service application, but in this prototype application these functions are not currently implemented in order to reduce the complexity of design and implementation.
+- Building the most optimal delivery route and displaying the courier's location on a map is an important component of a real delivery service application, but **in this prototype application these functions are not currently implemented** in order to reduce the complexity of design and implementation.

 This process provides the implementation of the [delivering](../../processpatterns/delivering.ru.md) process pattern: